Vyral/base-template/_posts/2019-10-21-add-value-to-your-haunted-house-with-these-5-tips.md

 {% include youtube.html %}

-*Do you live in a haunted house and want to boost its value?
-Here are five tips that will help you do so.*
+<p style="text-align:center;"><em>Do you live in a haunted house and want to boost its value?
+Here are five tips that will help you do so.</em></p>

 As you know, I recently got a mysterious online home valuation request from some homeowners whose house looked haunted.
-Their address was 1313 Cemetery Lane (they call themselves the Addams family), and I sent out a mass email asking for help trying to contact them.
+Their address was 1313 Cemetery Lane (they call themselves the Addams family), and I sent out a email asking for help trying to contact them.

 I have since received another cryptic message from them asking for tips on how they can *improve* the value of their home.
 The phone number they provided is dead, and when I knock on their door, the home looks abandoned.&nbsp;